A Guide to Writing Compelling Product Descriptions That Sell

 Here are some questions that can help you define the voice and tone of your description:

 - What are customers thinking and feeling when they find this product?

-- What kind of tone and language do they use in reviews, searches, or conversations with peers about this kind of product?
+- What tone and language do they use in reviews, searches, or conversations with peers about this product?

 - What tone would a high-performing salesperson adopt with your best prospects for this product?